pforret/blog.splashing/_topic/country/cyprus.md

 ---
 # Cyprus

-Cyprus, officially the Republic of Cyprus, is an island country in the eastern Mediterranean Sea south of the Anatolian Peninsula.
-It is the third-largest and third-most populous island in the Mediterranean, and is south of Turkey and west of Syria.
+Cyprus, officially the Republic of Cyprus, is an island country located south of the Anatolian  Peninsula in the eastern Mediterranean Sea.
+Its continental position is disputed; while it is geographically in Western Asia, its cultural ties  and geopolitics are overwhelmingly Southeastern European.
+Cyprus is the third-largest and third-most populous island in the Mediterranean.
+It is located north of Egypt, east of Greece, south of Turkey, and west of Lebanon and Syria.
 Its capital and largest city is Nicosia.

-The earliest known human activity on the island dates to around the 10th millennium BC.

 ## Unsplash photos